NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 You can also review tasks in a separate popup window using the command:
 `/Process Overdue Items in Separate Window`
-This will pop up a window that shows Overdue (and optionally LeftOpen tasks).
+This will pop up a window that shows Overdue (and optionally LeftOpen and Today's tasks).
 LeftOpen tasks are open tasks in notes in the last 30 days that are still open but not scheduled.
-By default, the plugin will search for LeftOpen tasks, but you can turn that off in the plugin settings with the setting: `Review Forgotten Tasks After Overdue`
+By default, the plugin will search for LeftOpen and Today's tasks, but you can turn that off in the plugin settings with the setting: `Review Forgotten Tasks After Overdue`

 ### Filtering Tasks in the Window